joanpadolina/browser-technologies-1920/README.md

 https://blog.logrocket.com/how-to-use-web-fonts-in-css-a0326f4d6a4d/

-Also in this article they mention the more fonts the slower the performce shall be.
-But to make your site more recognizable you van use the standard fonts from the os.
+Also in this article they mention the more fonts the slower the performce it shall be.
+But to make your site more recognizable you can use some default fonts like "Roboto".

 If a website is using icon fonts this will also be turned of.

 * How can you test it

-To test the custom fonts you can delete this in the inspector
+To test the custom fonts you can delete the font-family in the inspector.

 * Find a website with this

 There is no significant changes if it's turned of.
 The website like instagram or facebook will have the default font.
+But when you use an icon font, this to will dissapear.

 * How to solve this